8 Alaska State-Funded Rehab Centers

 Sources Of Alaska State Funding For Drug Rehab

-Low-income families and individuals may qualify for the Alaska Medicaid healthcare plan.
+Low-income families and individuals may qualify for Alaska Medicaid insurance coverage.

-People who may qualify include parents, caretakers, pregnant women, children, disabled individuals, and seniors over age 65.
+People who may qualify for Alaska Medicaid include parents, caretakers, pregnant women, children, disabled individuals, and aging adults.
+Working families may qualify.

-TRICARE and Medicare are other examples of state-funded health insurance programs that are commonly accepted at drug rehab centers.
+TRICARE and Medicare are other examples of government-funded health insurance programs that are commonly accepted at drug and alcohol rehab centers.

 Learn more about using DenaliCare to cover treatment costs.